Karen Kamensek

-Karen Kamensek (born January 2, 1970 in Chicago) is an American orchestral and opera conductor.
+Karen Kamensek (born January 2, 1970, in Chicago) is an American orchestral and opera conductor.

 Biography

-Her parents came from Kamnica pri Mariboru, Slovenia.
+Kamensek's parents immigrated from Kamnica pri Mariboru, Slovenia to the United States, eventually settling in the Louisville, Kentucky area.
+She is an alumnus of New Albany High School.

+Having undergone musical education from an early age, she won the Louisville Orchestra Young Artists Competition, before attending Indiana University for undergraduate and graduate studies.
 Kamensek received degrees in orchestral conducting and piano performance from Indiana University's Jacobs School of Music.